 The accompanying financial statements have been prepared on the going concern assumption that the Federation will be able to realize its assets and discharge its liabilities in the normal course of business.
-Due to the pandemic, the Federation is undergoing a severe cash flow problem.
 The Federation's ability to continue as a going concern is dependant upon its ability to attain profitable operations and generate funds there from and/or on borrowing from third parties sufficient to meet current and future obligations.